avalivr/BIS-project/BISproject_v2.md

     Shape of bis: (1, 767)

+The EEG signal was provided as a continuous time series and BIS values were provided per segment.Since the total EEG length was not perfectly divisible by the number of BIS values, the EEG signal was trimmed and segmented into fixed-length windows corresponding to each BIS measurement

 ```python
 #choose the minimum window size since the window sizes vary as BIS might have been computed on slightly different windows